nawabahmadreshi/documentation/pages/features/content-sharing.md

 {% tabs %}
 {% tab objective-c %}
-In the view class where you'll be initializing sharing, add these imports at the top:
+In the view class where you will initialize sharing, add these imports at the top:

 {% highlight objective-c %}
 #import "BranchUniversalObject.h"
 #import "BranchLinkProperties.h"
 {% endhighlight %}
 {% endtab %}

 {% tab swift %}
-In the "your project"-Bridging-Header.h, add the following:
+In the Bridging Header, add the following:

-{% highlight swift %}
+{% highlight objective-c %}
-#import "Branch.h"
 #import "BranchUniversalObject.h"
 #import "BranchLinkProperties.h"
 #import "BranchConstants.h"